Four Questions with Paul Lurie, Duck Boat Driver

 There are 28 ducks in the fleet and 55 drivers.
-We have three different starting off points: the Prudential, The Museum of Science, and the Aquarium.
+We have three different starting-off points: the Prudential Center, the Museum of Science and the Aquarium.
 And there is definitely seniority when it comes to which Duck Boat you get to drive.
 They all have their quirks.
 Some of the boats are replicas that were built in 2012, and some are World War II models that have been modified.
 You can imagine that some might prefer a newer boat to drive.

 Do you need a special license to drive a Duck Boat?

 Yes.
 It’s actually quite a process to become a driver.
 You need a commercial driver’s license with a passenger endorsement—like for driving a school bus—a tour guide license, a hackney/taxi driver’s license, and a Coast Guard Captain boating license.
 Going into this position this year, I had none of them.

 Boston is notorious for its bad drivers.
 Some would argue her pedestrians aren't much better.
 And now we have cyclists.
 Who's been the toughest to navigate around this summer?

 Cyclists—and with the advent of Hubway, it’s not just cyclists, it's people who’ve just arrived in town who have no idea of where they are going.
 Driving the Duck Boat has given me a totally different view of the city.
 I’m 12 feet off the ground.
 It’s like driving a really big, tall, long car.
 But it’s been so much fun, and has proved to be a tremendous feat of coordination on my part.
 I’ve been instructed to always make one person laugh on the tour; sometimes it’s me that's the only one laughing!

 What's been your favorite moment driving the Duck Boat this summer?